ylefay/NMT_SparqlDatalog/README.md

         "datalog_query": "ans(uri) :- <dbo_A>(uri),<dbp_D>(uri,\"dbr_E\"),<dbo_B>(uri,\"dbr_C\")."
 }
 ```
-The simplification is done by replacing each term in brackets in the intermediary question with variables, replacing their occurences in the sparql and datalog query with the corresponding variable, using Levenshtein distance.
+The simplification is done by replacing each term in brackets in the intermediary question with variables, replacing their occurrences in the SPARQL and Datalog query with the corresponding variable, using Levenshtein distance.

 The NMT model will learn on the KB simplified requests.
-That is why we need to learn how to detect the KB simplified terms (see the previous section) so that we are able to simplify the input question.
+That is why we need to learn how to detect the KB simplified terms (see the previous section) so that we can simplify the input question.

-Running `python data_constructor.py` creates from the json files, the needed data files (for the three models, (BERT, KB), (en, sparql), (en, datalog)).
+Running `python data_constructor.py` creates from the JSON files, the needed data files (for the three models, (BERT, KB), (en, sparql), (en, datalog)).

 ## Main folder:
-`./generate.sh` to create from the data files the vocabulary files as well as the train, test and dev sets.
+`./generate.sh` to create from the data files the vocabulary files as well as the train, test, and dev sets.

 Usage:
 ```